TWME-TW/DebugStickPro/README.md

 ### Auto Region Protection Support:
  - Support for region protection plugins, such as WorldGuard, GriefPrevention, etc.

+## Permissions:
+ - `debugstickpro.use`: Allow the player to use the debug stick.
+ - `debugstickpro.bypass`: Allow the player to bypass the region protection.

+---
+### Usage:
 #### Classic Mode:
 Same as regular debugging stick operation:
  - Left-click to select the desired data type to modify.